-A2.6 "That [X] be suspended from the register of European lawyers maintained by the Bar Council for [X period]."
+A2.6 "That [X] be suspended from the register of European lawyers maintained by the Bar Standards Board for [X period]."

-"That [X] be suspended from the register of European lawyers maintained by the Bar Council until he has complied with [state the practising requirement with which the barrister should comply]."
+"That [X] be suspended from the register of European lawyers maintained by the Bar Standards Board until he/she has complied with [state the practising requirement with which the barrister should comply]."

-"That [X] be suspended from the register of European lawyers maintained by the Bar Council with regards to accepting or carrying out any [state the area of practice that the suspension shall apply to] for [X] weeks/months/years."

-"That [X] be suspended from the register of European lawyers maintained by the Bar Council with regards to accepting or carrying out any [state the area of practice that the suspension shall apply to] until he has complied with [state the practising requirement with which the barrister should comply]".
+"That [X] be suspended from the register of European lawyers maintained by the Bar Standards Board with regards to accepting or carrying out any [state the area of practice that the suspension shall apply to] for [X] weeks/months/years."
+"That [X] be suspended from the register of European lawyers maintained by the Bar Standards Board with regards to accepting or carrying out any [state the area of practice that the suspension shall apply to] until he has complied with [state the practising requirement with which the barrister should comply]".